What is BOTOX® Cosmetic?

 receive.
 Also, we follow the American Society of Plastic Surgery

-on your face should receive injections to best meet your concerns,
+your face should receive injections to best meet your concerns, and

-and they will tell you how many units of BOTOX® you will need to
+they will tell you how many units of BOTOX® you will need to attain